 Climeon is a clean-tech vendor, providing a technology that uses the energy in waste heat from industries and low-temperature geothermal heat to generate electricity.
 The company received its first order in 2015 and has since then established a customer base consisting of Viking Line, Virgin Voyages/Fincantieri, CP Energy and SSAB, among others.
 The product is protected by patents and offers a market-leading performance within its areas of application.

 Waste heat and geothermal energy (below 120°C) jointly comprise a vast energy source that is largely untapped today due to limitations of existing technologies.
 Climeon's product is the first waste heat recovery system which is able to utilise this previously unexploited source of energy to efficiently produce electricity.
-Climeon is currently focusing on four segments: maritime, steel and cement production, gensets (generators) and geothermal energy.
+Climeon is currently focusing on four segments: maritime, steel, gensets (generators) and geothermal energy.

 To find out more about Climeon's history, watch the video!